Limits and colimits of synthetic $\infty$-categories: Introduction

-One such attempt come from the recent work by Riehl and Shulman \cite{riehlshulman} employing an extension of homotopy type theory which present a \textit{synthetic theory for $(\infty,1)$-categories}.
-Previously, Voevodsky's simplicial model for HoTT \cite{lumsdainekapulkin} interpret types as $\infty$-groupoids.
-However, we do not have a similar interpretation of types as higher categories.
-To overcome such difficulty \cite{riehlshulman} introduce a new type theory by adding to HoTT a strict interval object and the novel idea, due to Shulman and Lumsdaine (unpublished), of a new type former called \textit{extension types}.
-We call this \textit{simplicial homotopy type theory} or sHoTT for short.
-In this type theory it is viable to define \textit{Rezk types} as certain special types.
-Exploiting the results from \cite{shulmanreedy}, sHoTT has a model in bisimplicial sets where Rezk types correspond to complete Segal spaces (also called Rezk spaces), which gives a procedure to interpret these Rezk types as $(\infty,1)$-categories.
-In this synthetic treatment they retrieve expected results from higher categories, such as the Yoneda lemma, the analog of left (right) fibrations and a complete theory for adjunctions.
-There are of course still many categorical concepts to be developed within sHoTT if we hope this to become a suitable framework to reason about $(\infty,1)$-categories.
-The main goal of this paper is to build a theory of limits and colimits within this sHoTT.
+Previously, Voevodsky's simplicial model for HoTT \cite{lumsdainekapulkin} interpreted types as $\infty$-groupoids.
+However, we do not have a similar interpretation of types as $\infty$-categories, where by $\infty$-category we mean $(\infty,1)$-category.
+To overcome such difficulty \cite{riehlshulman} introduce a new type theory by adding to HoTT a strict interval object and the novel idea, due to Shulman and Lumsdaine (unpublished), of a new type former called \textit{extension type}.
+We call this \textit{simplicial Homotopy Type Theory} or sHoTT for short.
+This type theory can be seen as an instance of a cubical type theory, however, different to that presented in \cite{Cohen2015CubicalTT}.

+In this setting, it is possible to define \textit{Rezk types} as certain special types which play the role of $ \infty $-categories.
+In this synthetic treatment they retrieve some expected results from higher categories, including a theory for adjunctions, the analog of left (right) fibrations, which are called \textit{(contravariant) covariant families}, and the Yoneda lemma for these fibrations.
+Additional work by Buchholtz and Weinberger \cite{buchwein} studies \textit{synthetic cocartesian fibrations} as a generalization of covariant families.
+Further treatment can be found in Weinberger's PhD thesis \cite{weinthesis}, this includes \textit{two-sided fibrations}.

+Exploiting results from \cite{shulmanreedy} it is shown in \cite{riehlshulman} that sHoTT has a model in bisimplicial sets where Rezk types correspond to complete Segal spaces (also called Rezk spaces).

+However, we are not in the position to claim that sHoTT is indeed able to capture all category theory of $ (\infty,1) $-categories.
+For example, the construction of the opposite of an $ (\infty,1) $-category is not implemented yet, and we lack of a Yoneda embedding in which an $ (\infty,1) $-category is embedded into an $ (\infty,1) $-category of presheaves of spaces.
+Another important problem is that the type of \textit{discrete types} is a \textit{Segal type} that does not coincide with the $ \infty $-category of $ \infty $-groupoids in the bisimplicial sets model.

+Despite the current inherent limitations of the type theory, we have tried to explore which other categorical properties can be obtained with the theory as is.
+Throughout this paper we intend to present a reasonable theory of limits and colimits of diagrams of $(\infty,1)$-categories.
+In this setting, we can prove most of the expected properties that are familiar from category theory.
+Under the mild assumption of the existence of a type-theoretic universe of spaces, we can compute the limit of a space-valued diagram as a dependent product (see \Cref{directedunivalence:remark}).